mohhossain/phase-4-pizza/README.md

 npm start --prefix client
 ```

+You are not being assessed on React, and you don't have to update any of the React
+code; the frontend code is available just so that you can test out the behavior
+of your API in a realistic setting.

 There are also tests included which you can run using `rspec` to check your work.

+Depending on your preference, you can either check your progress by:

+- Running `rspec` and seeing if your code passes the tests
+- Running the React application in the browser and interacting with the API via
+  the frontend
+- Running the Rails server and using Postman make requests

 ## Models